scientific-python/specs/spec-0000/index.md

 Core project endorsing this SPEC means that those projects encourage all projects across the Scientific Python ecosystem to limit how long they support older Python versions and older core packages versions.
 A core project endorsing this SPEC does **not** imply that that project will provide bug-fix releases for two full years after a release.
-As many of the core projects are volunteer projects with limited developer time, core package developers may often prioritize new features and enhancements over long-term package maintenance.

 ### Ecosystem Adoption